Did you know that flies hate the smell of lavender!?

 As horse people, we spend tons of money on fly spray.
 Especially when it comes to the summer months.

 Let’s face it not all fly sprays smell good.
 Sometimes we even try to come up with ways to make fly spray.
 Anything to keep our horses happy and our wallets safe.

-In the past decade essential oils have exploded.
-There are so many benefits to them, but sometimes they can do more harm then good.
+In the past decade, essential oils have exploded.
+There are so many benefits to them, but sometimes they can do more harm than good.
 Fortunately, Lavender is on the good list for when using with horses.

 There are a few ways you can use lavender to get rid of the flies.